binance-chain/docs-site/docs/smart-chain/guides/concepts/consensus.md

 The system reward structure in BSC is highly configurable.
 We may adjust the parameters through governance.

 The rewards comes from transaction fees,  rewards are distributed based on several(configurable) rules:
-1. Validator that generate the block will receives 15/16 of the gas fee..
+1. Validator that generate the block will receives 15/16 of the gas fee.
 2. System reward contract receive 1/16 of the gas fee.

 If the balance of System reward contract is above 100BNB, will not distribute any BNB to it.